 This is not to say that foreign donors are in all cases acting without self-interest (especially when talking about donor countries), and neither are they infallible: their visions can sometimes be at odds with the realities they encounter.
 Therefore, it is valid to criticise the foreign assistance provided by foreign donors.
 One might argue convincingly, that the funds provided to democratising or transitioning countries have only benefited a small number of people, who in turn retreated in ivory towers, without winning the rest of society for their cause or trying to understand the actual misery of the people.
 Others might say that the grants (even taking into account the operational freedom granted to the local recipients) reflect the values of (only a few) donors, not necessary the recipients, that they divert attention from some issues not covered by grants, or that they make civil society dependent on foreign assistance, instead of helping them become self-sustaining.
 And a recent article even goes as far as to claim that the CEU has, despite its virtues, been of a part of what some see as “neo-colonial” interference by Western Europe and the United States in East and Central Europe.

-The critics may even be right, to some extent – but Orbán’s efforts to kick donors of critical NGOs out of the country also show that, overall, the funding provided by Soros and the Norway Grants has made a contributed to the immune system of Hungarian democracy.
-Organisations like the Civil Liberties Union, the Helsinki Committee or Transparency International, as well as the few remaining independent newspapers, have made sure that Orbán’s affronts to democracy don’t go unnoticed, and protesters on the streets have made it more than clear to the government that they are not willing to stay silent while democracy gets completely eradicated.
+The critics may even be right, to some extent – but Orbán’s efforts to kick donors of critical NGOs out of the country also show that, overall, the funding provided by Soros and the Norway Grants has contributed to the immune system of Hungarian democracy.
+Organisations like the Civil Liberties Union, the Helsinki Committee or Transparency International, as well as the few remaining independent newspapers, have made sure that Orbán’s affronts to democracy do not go unnoticed, and protesters on the streets have made it more than clear to the government that they are not willing to stay silent while democracy gets completely eradicated.
 In some cases, civil society has even forced those in power to scale back some of their efforts, or to take responsibility for wrongdoings.
-At the same time, the local opposition was unable to present a viable alternative, and the European institutions (as well as the EPP, where Orbán’s party is still a member) didn’t take the Orbán threat seriously.
+At the same time, the local opposition was unable to present a viable alternative, and the European institutions (as well as the EPP, where Orbán’s party is still a member) did not take the Orbán threat seriously.
 Commissioner Frans Timmermans, for example, claimed that Orbán’s way of governing is “not a systemic threat to the rule of law” whilst the Prime Minister is ready to get into dialogue with the EU when necessary.
-This naïveté has made it possible for Orbán to put on his policy agenda a wide range of inacceptable ideas, from reinstating the death penalty, through to constraining the Constitutional Court’s jurisdiction, and to branding critical NGOs as foreign agents – he might have backed down on some issues and watered down some proposals, but each time he retreats one step, we can be sure that soon he will try to take two, if not three, steps forward.
+This naïveté has made it possible for Orbán to put on his policy agenda a wide range of unacceptable ideas, from reinstating the death penalty, through to constraining the Constitutional Court’s jurisdiction, and to branding critical NGOs as foreign agents – he might have backed down on some issues and watered down some proposals, but each time he retreats one step, we can be sure that soon he will try to take two, if not three, steps forward.

-We have no counterfactual to test how Hungarian democracy, education, or civil society would look like without Soros or other foreign actors (even though it is very likely that things wouldn’t look better), but one thing is certain: Europe’s pro-democracy actors (the Hungarians included) are good at building ivory towers, even without foreign assistance.
+We have no counterfactual to test how Hungarian democracy, education, or civil society would look like without Soros or other foreign actors (even though it is very likely that things would not look better), but one thing is certain: Europe’s pro-democracy actors (the Hungarians included) are good at building ivory towers, even without foreign assistance.

 For progressive forces, it is time to finally overcome their passivity, and finally act.
-Grilling Orbán in the European Parliament about the state of democracy looks good for the constituencies at home, but it doesn’t lead to change.
-What we need is, on the one hand, a mixture of credible threats and actual sanctions for those who disrespect European values, as well as serious investigations regarding the use of European funds in Hungary, to make it clear to wannabe autocrats that their doings have consequences.
+Grilling Orbán in the European Parliament about the state of democracy looks good for the constituencies at home, but it does not lead to change.
+What we need is, on the one hand, a mixture of credible threats and actual sanctions for those who disrespect European values, as well as serious investigations regarding the use of European funds in Hungary, to make it clear to would-be autocrats that their actions have consequences.
 On the other hand, pro-democracy forces need to finally leave their comfort zones, try to gain a more accurate understanding of what the people want, extend their networks, and connect the struggles – only this way can we keep Europe open, free, and fair.